apike/allenpike.com/_posts/2022-03-01-how-to-close-a-city.md

 Except there was one remaining problem.
 Closing cities semi-randomly would sometimes leave a string of cities connected in a one-dimensional line.
 Now, there are some games that are interesting to play in one dimension – [QWOP](http://www.foddy.net/Athletics.html), for example – but Two Spies was not one of them.

 <img src="/images/2022/spies-line.jpg">
-*When there is no interesting decision, there is no fun.*

 So, goal #2 was: don’t create long lines of cities.
 Unfortunately, unlike the search term “graph theory identify node that splits graph”, there aren’t a lot of useful results for “graph theory identify node that doesn’t make graph more… liney”.
 The solution here used an inelegant but effective search through the possible choices, weighing them for this factor and a few others that would tend towards maintaining an interesting map shape as it shrank.